nsbno/trafficinfo-baseline-micronaut/docs/development.md

 To test if the application is working and running, the application exposes two endpoint
 * /health
 * /secure
+  * /trainroute
+  * /health

-To call the endpoints run the application locally and call them on http://localhost:8080 or if running in Docker, locally or in ECS, call them on the path `/baseline-micronaut/secure` or `/baseline-micronaut/health`.
+To call the endpoints run the application locally and call them on `http://localhost:8080` or if running in Docker, locally or in ECS, call them on the path `/baseline-micronaut`.

 When running in the cloud environment use the Cognito service to retrieve an Access Token to use as Authentication to the service.
 When running locally use basic auth and the